'The other Berlin': A travel guide with a fresh take – DW – 07/09/2024

 A city in transformation

-The scene changes rapidly, but anyone who is introduced in such detail to the "Kieze," as Berliners call their neighborhoods, with their unbeaten paths and insider tips, is well equipped to make their own discoveries.
+The scene changes rapidly, but anyone who is introduced in such detail to the "Kieze," as Berliners call their neighborhoods, with their back ways and insider tips, is well equipped to make their own discoveries.

 For Steinecke, Berlin is a "city in permanent transformation."
 Over the centuries, it has been a field of experimentation for architectural visions.